jskaza/diana-jon-wedding/content/faq/index.md

 **A:** Thank you for thinking of us!
 We have chosen not to have a wedding registry.
 Your presence at our celebration is a wonderful gift in itself.

+**Q: What is the parking situation?**

+There is plenty of free parking at both the church and the reception venue.